 Who he was to me, I never allowed myself to wonder.
 Until, one of my mother’s brothers handed me one of the few remaining copies of his war memoires, asking me to tell this unique yet universal story so that it would not be forgotten.
 I flew back to Paris with the book in my purse, heavy as a stone.
 For months on end, I would read a couple of pages and put it back on my night table, overwhelmed by a task which seemed far out of my reach.
 Then my mother’s illness started to precipitate and in the void left by her passing away, my grand-father’s voice started calling out at me, making me wonder if I had it in my guts to rise to the occasion, like he had done in much more serious circumstances.

 And so it happened that on a chilly February morning, seventy-four years almost day by day after my grand-father set foot in Wietzendorf, I set out alone, before the light of dawn, for a 7-hour journey to find the remains of Oflag 83.
-I knew the barracks would no longer be there, but in order to dare try and tell the story of these men’s courage, I had to leave my certainties behind and get lost among the snowy fields and untended woods, scrambling to piece together cues in a foreign language, like they had had to in order to survive.
+I knew the barracks would no longer be there, but in order to dare try and tell the story of these men’s courage, I had to get lost among the snowy fields and untended woods, scrambling to piece together cues in a foreign language, like they had had to in order to survive.
 Then only, could I aspire to honour their memory.

 I hope these images move you and ispire you to cherish even more the light and beauty in your own life.